-Another area with which I was at odds with HR was the importance & stress that would put on the formal disciplinary process…informal/verbal warnings, written warning, final warnings, “on documentation”, Performance Improvement Plan, etc…and exactly how we went about coaching the managers through it.
+Another area with which I was at odds with HR was the importance & emphasis placed on the formal disciplinary process…informal/verbal warnings, written warnings, final warnings, “on documentation”, Performance Improvement Plan, etc…and exactly how we went about coaching the managers through it.

-You would have the documentation necessary that clearly showed how the employees progressed through the various stages before finally being terminated or else, you could open up the company to potential legal action & regulatory review.
+You must have the documentation that clearly demonstrated how the employee progressed through the various disciplinary stages before finally being terminated or else, you could open up the company to potential legal action & regulatory review.

 I get it…and I agree with it.

-They would show the managers which actions of the employee would cause them to move to the “next level of disciplinary action”.
+HR would teach the managers which actions of the employee would cause them to move to the “next level of disciplinary action”.

 It seemed they just wanted to ensure that the “get into trouble” process was locked down tightly.
 Nobody got away with anything & punishment was fairly meted out.

-But what they failed to clearly get across to the managers is that their REAL RESPONSIBILITY is NOT to ensure that the rules are being followed & that performance is up to par & to know how to “write things up” when they weren’t, but rather, it’s TO teach the employees the right behaviors that’ll help to avoid disciplinary issues, TO show them ways to improve their performance, TO work with their people to avoid there issues.
+But what they failed to clearly get across to the managers is that their (the managers’) REAL RESPONSIBILITY is NOT to ensure that the rules are being followed & that performance is up to par & to know how to “write things up” when they weren’t, but rather…

 There needed to be a healthy balance.